20kilograma/blog/php-sec.md

 ## Remote Code Execution(RCE) & Command Injection

 People mix these two vulnerabilities many times because of their similarities; it doesn't really matter because when you have one, you can have another almost always if you want.
-These two are the top of the pyramid and the most important ones to be fixed.
+These two are at the top of the pyramid and the most important ones to be fixed with the biggest impact.
 By their names you can figure out, RCE is a vulnerability which allows an attacker to run arbitary code on victims machine and Command Injection is a vulnerability which allows an attacker to execute OS commands on victims machine. <br>